 - High in fiber so kids feel full longer.

-- Easy on the go snack.
+- Quick and easy on the go snack.

-- Delicious and healthy addition to school lunches.
+- Delicious addition to school lunches.

 - Nut-free, so kids with nut allergies can enjoy them, too!